 any and all matters under the remit of the Panel which are associated with Party Agents including the appointment and replacement of Party Agents in accordance with Section J4 and any relevant CSDs.

-the technical assurance of Metering Systems as set out in Section L7 and any relevant CSDs including the right to consider advise and determine any Technical Assurance for Settlement Metering Appeals.
+the technical assurance of Metering Systems as set out in Section L7 and any relevant CSDs including the right to consider advise and determine any Technical Assurance for Settlement Metering non-compliance.

 Delegation